Security Architecture

 Model prompts, completions, or training data

-Business document content (AGLedger validates structure, not value)
+Business document content - AGLedger validates structure, never value

-PII beyond what customers include in mandate metadata (customer-controlled)
+PII beyond what customers include in record metadata (customer-controlled)

 Payment card data or banking credentials

 All data resides in the PostgreSQL instance you provision.
-No external data stores, no telemetry, no phone-home.
+No external data stores, no phone-home.
+AGLedger collects no usage data or other data from the software and operates no service that receives data from your deployment.

 AGLedger does not impose data retention policies - the customer controls retention as the database operator.

 The audit vault is cryptographically append-only by design.
 This creates a deliberate tension with deletion regulations (GDPR Article 17, CCPA).
-AGLedger’s position: vault entries contain accountability metadata — not business data.
-Mandate criteria and receipt evidence are stored in separate tables that can be archived or purged.
+AGLedger’s position: Signed Statements contain accountability metadata - not business data.
+Record criteria and completion evidence are stored in separate tables that can be archived or purged.

 In encrypted mode, the server stores only the encrypted envelope and an evidence hash.
 Destroying the encryption key renders content irrecoverable while preserving vault chain integrity - cryptographic erasure.